The Octagon House: 1815–1960s

 John Tayloe III died in 1828 while staying at the Octagon.
 Ann Ogle Tayloe lived in the Octagon until her death in 1855.
 Both John and Ann were buried at Mount Airy.
 After Ann's death, the Tayloe children began renting out the house.
 It was rented to a girls' school in the 1860s, and the Federal government in the 1870s, when it served as office space for the Hydrographic Office of the U.S. Navy.
 By the 1880s, the house was occupied by 10 families, probably one living in each room, tenement-apartment-style.
 The residents were probably mostly workers in the factories that populated Foggy Bottom.
 In 1898, the American Institute of Architects (AIA) selected the Octagon to be their new national headquarters.
 They rented the building for 4 years, and then purchased it outright in 1902.
 The Octagon would continue to serve as AIA's headquarters until the construction of the current headquarters building in the 1960s.

 Museum

 The Octagon opened as a museum in 1970.
-The museum was restored to its 1817–18 era appearance in the early 1990s—the wall colors and room configurations seen today are representative of that time period.
-The museum was administered by the American Architectural Foundation from 1970 to 2011/2012 (though the museum was closed from 2007 through 2013).
+The museum was restored to its 1817–18 era appearance in the early 1990s.
+The wall colors and room configurations seen today are representative of that time period.
+The museum was administered by the American Architectural Foundation from 1970 to 2012, though the museum was closed from 2007 through 2013.
 The museum is administered by the American Institute of Architects Foundation, and offers self-guided tours, permanent and changing exhibitions, public programming, and guided tours by appointment.

 It was declared a National Historic Landmark in 1960.

+The museum is currently owned and operated by the Architects Foundation and is open to the public Fridays 11am-4pm and the first and third Saturdays 11am-4pm.
+The space hosts various public programs, educational tours, rotating exhibits, and special events.